 A good cinema designer has to even the bass out as much as possible - and the main weapons are:

-Multiple subwoofers - two is good, but four or more could be better.
+Multiple subwoofers - two are good, but four or more could be better.

 Where we put subwoofers - often using room modelling software to predict the response